 Table of contents

-The waterfall itself is a large 50 ft fall, and has a loop walk where you get right up close to the waterfall and come back down the other side.
+This Leitrim waterfall itself is a large 50 ft waterfall, and has a loop walk where you get right up close to the waterfall and come back down the other side.
+Visiting the waterfall anytime is great as the flow of water is generally constant, although with that said it really is impressive after rain.

 Did You Know